fggo/javascript_wiley/README.md

 # ABC of Programming

 ## a.
 What is a Script and how to create one?
-A series of instructions like a recipe or manuals.
-To design a script :
-1. Create tasks
-2. Break into steps
-3. Implement JavaScript code
+To design a script : 1.
+Create tasks 2.
+Break into steps 3.
+Implement JavaScript code

 ## b.
 How do computers fit in with the world around them?
 Computers create models of the world using data - object, property, event, method

 ### Objects and Properties
-Object has:
+Object has
 - properties (name-value pairs; characteristics)
 - events (programmers choose which event they respond to)
 - methods (represent things people need to do with objects)

 ```
 HOTEL Object
-1. When a reservation is made, the book event fires.
+1. reservation is made, the book Event fires.
-2. The book event triggers makeBooking(), which increases the value of the bookings property
+2. it triggers makeBooking(); increases the value of the bookings property
-3. The value of the bookings property is changed to reflect the number of rooms available.
+3. value is changed to reflect the number of rooms available.

-WINDOW Object
- location (property)
+WINDOW Object has location (property)

-DOCUMENT Object
- URL, lastModified, title (property)
+DOCUMENT Object has URL, lastModified, title (property)
 ```

 ### Web browsers are programs built using objects